Connie Sue 🌿

 Auntie M

 My aunt lives in northwest Illinois.
-She has dementia.
+She has mild dementia.

-I promised I’d help her stay in her home as long as possible.
-So, I spend the northern Illinois camping season at a campground (about 5 minutes away) to help her take care of appointments and other necessities.
-I’m usually there from mid-April to early-mid October.
+I promised Auntie M I’d help her stay in her home as long as possible - which is why I spend most of the northwest Illinois camping season at a campground about 5 minutes away.

-For additional help - and peace of mind - I have a Caregiver service that does in-home visits several days a week.
+For peace of mind (and much needed help), I have a Caregiver service that does in-home visits several days a week.

 Bella